 The Distributor has the right to Disconnect a Premises under Section 17(3) of the Electricity Act and under Regulation 26 of The Electricity Safety, Quality and Continuity Regulations 2002.
 See Appendix 1 for more information.

-See Appendices 2 and 3 to this Code of Practice for further information on the high level process and sample supporting letters.
+See Appendices 2 and 3 to this Code of Practice for further information on the high level process and supporting best practice template letters for guidance only.

 INFORMATION EXCHANGE BETWEEN PARTIES